privacy-tech-lab/gpc-android/ARTIFACT-APPENDIX.md

    brew install mitmproxy
    ```

-8. Lastly, on your phone, follow the instructions in the Custom Certificate Authorities README document, located in the [GitHub repository](https://github.com/0xdad0/custom-certificate-authorities) listed above, to install the appropriate MITMProxy certificate.
+8. Lastly, on your phone, follow the instructions in the Custom Certificate Authorities README document, located in the [Custom Certificate Authorities GitHub repository](https://github.com/0xdad0/custom-certificate-authorities), to install the appropriate MITMProxy certificate.

 ### Installation